GSA/fpki-guides/pages/fpki_piv-i_faq.md

 *  May be issued by Federal agencies or qualified Non-Federal Issuers (NFIs)
 *  Does not meet all requirements for PIV credentials

-The table below identifies the areas Non Federal Issuers (NFIs) cannot meet the full PIV standard as specified by [FIPS 201](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf), and provides alternatives.
+The table below identifies the areas Non Federal Issuers (NFIs) cannot meet the full PIV standard, and provides alternatives.
 There are four core areas identified:

 Core Area | Description